FAQs on Company Incorporation in Indonesia

 In terms of language, all accounting books, records and financial statements should be prepared using the Indonesian language.
 A company is allowed to use other languages only after obtaining permission from the Ministry of Finance.

-Get a Quote to Company Incorporation in Indonesia
+Get a Quote to Set up Company in Indonesia

 Kindly fill in the form below, our consultant will get in touch as soonest.